vladigleba/vladigleba.github.io/posts/basics/standards.md

 > Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and *bringing into captivity every thought to the obedience of Christ*.
 {% ct '2 Corinthians 10:5' %}

+> Now the works of the flesh are manifest, which are these; *adultery, fornication, uncleanness, lasciviousness, idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings, and such like*: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
+But *the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance*: against such there is no law.
+And they that are Christ’s have crucified the flesh with the affections and lusts.
+{% ct 'Galatians 5:19-24' %}

-The list Paul provides on the kind of thoughts we are to think about has implications on what a Christian will choose to avoid:
+The above verses makes it clear there is little in modern entertainment that is fit for a Christian to watch.
+The list Paul provides in Philippians on the kind of thoughts we are to think about has implications on what a Christian will choose to avoid:
 - Dishonesty: lying, cheating, stealing, betrayal, or injustice.
 - Impurity: profanity, pornography, fornication, adultery, homosexuality, and watching or listening to anything that’s debasing.